intelligentplant/AppStoreConnect.Adapters/README.md

 An ASP.NET Core application is used to host and run one or more adapters, which App Store Connect can then query via an HTTP- or SignalR-based API.

-Some of the key projects in the repository are:
+Some of the core projects in the repository are:

-* `DataCore.Adapter.Core` ([source](/src/DataCore.Adapter.Core)) - a .NET Standard 2.0 library containing request and response types used by adapters.
+* `DataCore.Adapter.Core` ([source](/src/DataCore.Adapter.Core)) - a library containing request and response types used by adapters.
-* `DataCore.Adapter.Abstractions` ([source](/src/DataCore.Adapter.Abstractions)) - a .NET Standard 2.0 library that describes adapters themselves, and the features that they can expose.
+* `DataCore.Adapter.Abstractions` ([source](/src/DataCore.Adapter.Abstractions)) - a library that describes adapters themselves, and the features that they can expose.
-* `DataCore.Adapter` ([source](/src/DataCore.Adapter)) - a .NET Standard 2.0 library that contains base classes and utility classes for simplifying the implementation of adapter features.
+* `DataCore.Adapter` ([source](/src/DataCore.Adapter)) - a library that contains base classes and utility classes for simplifying the implementation of adapters and adapter features.
-* `DataCore.Adapter.Csv` ([source](/src/DataCore.Adapter.Csv)) - a .NET Standard 2.0 library containing an adapter that uses CSV files to serve real-time and historical tag values.
-* `DataCore.Adapter.Grpc.Server` ([source](/src/DataCore.Adapter.Grpc/DataCore.Adapter.Grpc.Server)) - a .NET Standard 2.0 library containing C# implementations of services that can be used to expose adapters via [gRPC](https://grpc.io/).
-* `DataCore.Adapter.Grpc.Client` ([source](/src/DataCore.Adapter.Grpc/DataCore.Adapter.Grpc.Client)) - a .NET Standard 2.0 library containing C# implementations of clients for querying adapters via [gRPC](https://grpc.io/).

 The following projects provide support for hosting adapters in ASP.NET Core applications:

-* `DataCore.Adapter.AspNetCore.Common` ([source](/src/DataCore.Adapter.AspNetCore.Common)) - a .NET Core library containing concrete implementations of various types to provide integration with ASP.NET Core 3.0 applications.
+* `DataCore.Adapter.AspNetCore.Common` ([source](/src/DataCore.Adapter.AspNetCore.Common)) - a library containing concrete implementations of various types to provide integration with ASP.NET Core 2.2 and 3.0 applications.
-* `DataCore.Adapter.AspNetCore.Mvc` ([source](/src/DataCore.Adapter.AspNetCore.Mvc)) - a .NET Core library containing API controllers for use with with ASP.NET Core 3.0 applications.
+* `DataCore.Adapter.AspNetCore.Mvc` ([source](/src/DataCore.Adapter.AspNetCore.Mvc)) - a library containing API controllers for use with with ASP.NET Core 2.2 and 3.0 applications.
 * `DataCore.Adapter.AspNetCore.SignalR` ([source](/src/DataCore.Adapter.AspNetCore.SignalR)) - a library containing SignalR hubs for use with with ASP.NET Core 2.2 and 3.0 applications.
-* `DataCore.Adapter.AspNetCore.Grpc` ([source](/src/DataCore.Adapter.AspNetCore.Grpc)) - a library to assist with hosting adapter [gRPC](https://grpc.io/) services.
+* `DataCore.Adapter.AspNetCore.Grpc` ([source](/src/DataCore.Adapter.AspNetCore.Grpc)) - a library to assist with hosting adapter [gRPC](https://grpc.io/) services in ASP.NET Core 3.0 applications.
+* `DataCore.Adapter.Grpc.Server` ([source](/src/DataCore.Adapter.Grpc/DataCore.Adapter.Grpc.Server)) - C# implementations of the [gRPC](https://grpc.io/) adapter services.

 There are also projects that allow the creation of proxy adapters:

+* `DataCore.Adapter.AspNetCore.SignalR.Client` ([source](/src/DataCore.Adapter.AspNetCore.SignalR.Client)) - a strongly-typed client for querying remote adapters via ASP.NET Core SignalR.
-* `DataCore.Adapter.AspNetCore.SignalR.Proxy` ([source](/src/DataCore.Adapter.AspNetCore.SignalR.Proxy)) - a library that allows creation of proxy adapters that communicate with remote adapters via SignalR hubs.
+* `DataCore.Adapter.AspNetCore.SignalR.Proxy` ([source](/src/DataCore.Adapter.AspNetCore.SignalR.Proxy)) - allows the creation of local proxy adapters that communicate with remote adapters using the strongly-typed SignalR client.
+* `DataCore.Adapter.Grpc.Client` ([source](/src/DataCore.Adapter.Grpc/DataCore.Adapter.Grpc.Client)) - a strongly-typed client for querying remote adapters via gRPC.
-* `DataCore.Adapter.Grpc.Proxy` ([source](/src/DataCore.Adapter.Grpc/DataCore.Adapter.Grpc.Proxy)) - a library that allows creation of proxy adapters that communicate with remote adapters via gRPC.
+* `DataCore.Adapter.Grpc.Proxy` ([source](/src/DataCore.Adapter.Grpc/DataCore.Adapter.Grpc.Proxy)) - allows the creation of local proxy adapters that communicate with remote adapters using the gRPC client.
+* `DataCore.Adapter.Http.Client` ([source](/src/DataCore.Adapter.Http.Client)) - a strongly-typed client for querying remote adapters via API controllers.

+Additional projects of interest include:

+* `DataCore.Adapter.Csv` ([source](/src/DataCore.Adapter.Csv)) - a library containing an adapter that uses CSV files to serve real-time and historical tag values.

 The [examples](/examples) folder contains example host and client applications.